III MATERIAL ACCOUNTING POLICY INFORMATION

 ii) Amortisation

-Amortization is recognised in the Profit & Loss Account on a straight-line basis over the estimated useful lives of intangible assets or on any other basis that reflects the pattern in which the asset's future economic benefits are expected to be consumed by the entity.
+Amortization is recognised in the Statement of Profit & Loss on a straight-line basis over the estimated useful lives of intangible assets or on any other basis that reflects the pattern in which the asset's future economic benefits are expected to be consumed by the entity.
 Intangible assets that are not available for use are amortized from the date they are available for use.

 The estimated useful lives are as follows: